DanMedinaGH/HousingAnalysis_2020-2024/README.md

 In order to support analysis I asked the following questions:
 1. How have home prices evolved over time and are they affected by interest and mortgage rates, inflation, and unemployment?
 2. What are the correlations of HPI to these metrics?
-3. Have major economic or political events like the 2008 crash and COVID-19—affected HPI and inflation?
+3. Was HPI impacted by major economic or societal events and was correlation with inflation still present?
-4. How has HPI changed since 2004?
-5. What actionable insights can we take from this analysis?
+4. What are the minimum and maximum HPI?

 ## 💾 Data Used: